ABOUT

 Good Churches came to life through time, providential opportunities, and meeting the right people.
 More and more we found ourselves asking, “Why don’t we do this?”

-As we visited these international pastors, we discovered they were doing the same type of pastor-training, church-multiplying work we did at CHBC.
+As we visited these international pastors, we discovered they were doing the same type of pastor-training, church-multiplying work we did.
 They were both pastoring their own congregations toward health while also training national (indigenous) men to plant other faithful churches.
+This experience shaped our vision for Good Churches.

 Could this scale?